Hoshiyar Qadin: As Walida Pasha

 Hoshiyar was a pivotal political figure, and one of the few people whom Isma'il trusted.
 She didn't express her opinion directly in politics.
 Instead she operated through family members and agents, such as the director of estates, the powerful and cruel chief eunuch, Khalil Agha.
 After his death in 1880, Ibrahim Edhem took his place as the main agent.
-Abdallah al-Nadeem, whom the Khedive tried to briefly co-opt, described the head eunuch of al-Walida Pasha as having more influence than the prime minister.
-Most reports suggested that she was the only family member who was with him when he received the Ottoman decree that deposed him.

 She and Isma'il launched a propaganda campaign in Istanbul.
 In February 1863, Pertevniyal arranged for Isma'il to meet Abdulaziz in private in her palace.
 In summer of 1864, Hoshiyar traveled to Istanbul, to help her son.
 She arrived with proposed new heir in question, her grandson Tewfik Pasha, lots of money, and female diplomacy.
 In spring of 1866, they launched the greatest attack, in which the good offices of Pertevniyal may have been involved.
 In September 1867, Hoshiyar threw a dinner at her own palace in the shores of the Bosphorus in honour of Pertevniyal.
 Pertevniyal returned the hospitality with an invitation of Hoshiyar to the Dolmabahçe Palace.

 Her court al-Walida Pasha (the Khedive's mother), was said to be larger and more prominent than that of any of his wives.
 Zevat culture was her and Isma'il's private world.
 She had an Ottoman culture in her palace, where thousand of slave girls served in her residence in Istanbul.
 She also possessed a musical troop of slave girls, who performed Ottoman music.
 Isma'il could talk to her in Turkish or in her Circassian language, and in her palace he was often entertained by Ottoman music.